Are you tired of bobbin thread tension issues that ruin your sewing?

 What Does Loose Bobbin Tension Look Like?

-Loose bobbin tension can result in visible bobbin thread on the top side of the fabric and the upper thread may be visible on the underside.
+Loose bobbin tension can cause visible bobbin thread on the fabric’s top side.
+The upper thread may be visible on the underside.
 It can also cause thread bunching, loose stitches, fabric puckering, and unbalanced stitches.
 Adjusting tension is important for strong, durable seams.

-To fix a bobbin case tension issue, start by understanding the relationship between upper and bobbin thread tension.
+To fix a bobbin case tension issue, know the link between upper and bobbin thread tension.
 Adjust the tension screw on the bobbin case using the appropriate screwdriver size.
 Test stitches on scrap fabric to ensure consistent quality.

 Your bobbin thread may not have proper tension due to various factors.
-One common cause is incorrect bobbin tension, which can result in uneven or loose stitches.
+A common cause is incorrect bobbin tension.
+It can lead to uneven or loose stitches.
 Adjusting the tension screw can help resolve this issue.

 About The Author